PiCoPress/Sprexor/README.md

     - public Object code(String[] args, boolean[] isWrapped, GlobalData gd) : arg(arguments), isWrapped[i](whether arg[i] is wrapped by ' or "), gd (you can get or put or remove data that saved in GlobalData.)
     - public default Object emptyArgs() : this method will be called when argument of nere.exec is empty. (redefinable)
     - public default error(Exception) : this method will be call when accur error in your code(from nere.register). (redefinable)
+    - public default getCommandName() : for importNere
+    - public default help() : for importNere.

   - Lib
     - String Processer(String opt) : use subprocess (window : exe, linux : sh)